Trapped at work

 It becomes a habit

-Why not try incorporate some of these ideas, bit by bit, and see if they help?
+Why not try incorporate some of these ideas, bit by bit, and see if they help when you’re feeling trapped at work?
 Take action, however small.
 Find something to read, listen to, or someone to talk to, to broaden your view of what is out there for you.
 Start to think positively.
 I developed all of the above over a period of time, and they really worked for me and continue to help me in moving forward when I’m feeling stuck or unsure about something.
 Good luck!

 Please share with someone you think might benefit from reading this.